 - Cornstarch cleans windows and carpets, and polishes furniture.

 - Lemon juice deodorizes, cleans glass, and removes stains.

 - Vinegar removes mildew, grease, and wax; deodorizes; cleans windows, brick, and stone.

 - Washing soda (sodium carbonate decahydrate) removes grease, and cleans laundry.

-Natural Cleaning Products You Can Make Basic Ingredients and Uses
+Natural Cleaning Products You Can Make

 - Air freshener: Place shallow plates of vinegar in rooms to absorb odors; sprinkle ½ cup borax in the bottom of trash cans or diaper pails to prevent the growth of bacteria and mold that cause odors.

 - All-purpose cleaner: Place 4 tablespoons baking soda in 1 quart warm water and shake well.

 - Disinfectant: Mix ½ cup borax into 1 gallon of hot water.